How Much Does a Restaurant POS System Costs in 2025?

 To help you get an idea about how much restaurant POS systems cost, use this guide to understand the investment you will need to make based on 14 factors.

-How Much Do Restaurant POS Systems Cost?
+How Much Do Restaurant POS System Cost?

-Whether you are starting from scratch or updating an existing system, there are a variety of costs to consider when choosing a restaurant POS.
+Whether you are starting from scratch or updating an existing system, there are a variety of costs to consider when choosing a restaurant POS

 Restaurant POS system costs can range from $59 to $279 per month for core software and hardware.